Mangorei Power Station: Damage to and replacement of the dam

-Rather than repair the damage which would have meant closing down the tunnel and to restricting the town's demand (including closing down the tramways and turning off the street lighting) to what could be supplied via a tie line from the Taranaki Electric Power Board it was decided to build a new dam 50 ft downstream of the existing dam.
+Rather than repair the damage which would have meant closing down the tunnel and to restricting the town's demand (including closing down the tramways and turning off the street lighting) it was decided to build a new dam 50 ft downstream of the existing dam.
 A design for a new concrete dam which would give a 3 ft higher head than the existing dam was submitted to the council on 23 May 1917 and approved.